Stage FAQs

 Can we have some background music while waiting for the Stage keynote?

-Yes, both our built-in RingCentral Events Studio and the integrated StreamYard Backstage offer the option to play background music.
-You can select one of the available music options or upload your own audio file.
+Yes, our built-in RingCentral Events Studio allows playing background music.
+You can select one of the available music options or upload your audio file.

-Can I mute the audio of a participant/speaker for everyone?
+Can I mute a participant/speaker's audio for everyone?

-Yes, both in our built-in RingCentral Events Studio and the integrated StreamYard Backstage you can mute and unmute the audio of a speaker for everyone.
+Yes, in our built-in RingCentral Events Studio, you can mute and unmute a speaker's audio for everyone.

 How can speakers access the Backstage?

-Speakers can access the Backstage via the direct link shared by an Organizer.
-For more information on where to find the link, refer to our dedicated guide on Inviting speakers to RingCentral Events Studio and Using Backstage powered by StreamYard.
+Speakers can access the Backstage via the direct link, invite link, or the personalized Magic Link shared by an Organizer.
+For more information on where to find the link, refer to our dedicated guide on Inviting speakers to RingCentral Events Studio.

 Can speakers exit the Backstage?